 Areas of Expertise: Dr. Kelner's scientific expertise covers all aspects of bioprocess development and commercialization, including extensive expertise in regulatory filings on a global basis.
 His areas of expert knowledge include Protein Biochemistry, Cell Biology, Immunology, and Protein Pharmacokinetics.

 Ideal Client Engagement:

-Ray Horak is an Independent Consultant with a General Practice in Wireline and Wireless Telecommunications and Related Fields such as the Internet and Voice over IP.
-His 45 years’ experience includes management and executive positions with Southwestern Bell, CONTEL, and Executone prior to forming The Context Corporation.
-Ray has authored the best-selling Communications Systems & Networks, (John Wiley & Sons, 1997, 2000, and 2002), Telecommunications and Data Communications Handbook (Wiley-Interscience, 2008), and Webster’s New World Telecom Dictionary (Webster’s New World, 2007).
+Ray is an Independent Consultant with a General Practice in Wireline and Wireless Telecommunications and Related Fields such as the Internet and Voice over IP.
+His 45 years’ experience includes management and executive positions with Southwestern Bell, CONTEL, and Executone.
+Ray authored the best-selling Communications Systems & Networks, (John Wiley & Sons), Telecommunications and Data Communications Handbook (Wiley-Interscience), and Webster’s New World Telecom Dictionary (Webster’s New World).
 He was Senior Contributing Editor for Newton’s Telecom Dictionary (12th through 21st Editions).
 He has written hundreds of technical white papers, case studies, articles, and columns for major print and electronic publications such as CommWeb, Computer Telephony, Network World, The Prepaid Press, and Teleconnect.
 He also has served as Technical Editor for several book-length works, including Deploying Secure 802.11 Wireless Networks with Microsoft Windows (Microsoft Press, 2003).